-sd The SCSI Disk Bootpath Test command tests the bootpath to the SCSI hard disk.
+disk.
 It makes sure the machine can boot programs from this device.
 The test performs a boot sequence to the selected device.
 If the device is present, it reads the boot blocks into system memory without actually executing the boot code.
 When the test is selected, but before it runs, the Options Menu is displayed, through which you may control the test's behavior.
-The Options
+The Options st The SCSI Tape Bootpath Test command tests the bootpath to the SCSI tape drive.
+It makes sure the system can boot programs from this device.
+The test sends a boot sequence to the selected device.
+If the device is present, it reads the boot blocks into system memory without actually executing the boot code.
+When the test is selected, but before it runs, the Options Menu is displayed, through which you may control the test's behavior.